-Filtering System FeaturesHow does the filtering system meet the following principles:
+Filtering System Features How does the filtering system meet the following principles:

 Principle Rating Explanation Age appropriate, differentiated filtering - includes the ability to vary filtering strength appropriate to age and role Policies can be adjusted to account for different, requirements, use groups, times of day etc. Control - has the ability and ease of use that allows schools to control the filter themselves to permit or deny access to specific content All schools have the option of managing their own Block and Permit policies.
 Filtering Policy - the filtering provider publishes a rationale that details their approach to filtering with classification and categorisation as well as over blocking The general categories can be found here Diladele B.V Categories Identification - the filtering system should have the ability to identify users Users are identified via IP address.
 Mobile and App content - isn't limited to filtering web traffic and includes the blocking of inappropriate content via mobile and app technologies The Diladele B.V service is a proxy service managed by group policy that can be enabled on mobile app and other technologies Multiple language support - the ability for the system to manage relevant languages The filter has multi-lingual support Reporting mechanism - the ability to report inappropriate content for access or blocking We implement a standard block page, and schools can either unblock or report the issue to us via our service desk for the site to be unblocked.
-Where inappropriate access has occurred, again the school can block this site if they have requested that level of access, or contact our service desk for the site to be blocked

-Reports - the system The system offers a broad

-offers clear historical range of reports which

-information on the schools can request.

-websites visited by your Historical data is stored for

-users a set period of time and

-reports ran against this
+Where inappropriate access has occurred, again the school can block this site if they have requested that le access, or contact our service desk for the sit be blocked Reports - the system offers clear historical information on the websites visited by your users The system offers a br range of reports which schools can request.
+Historical data is store a set period of time an reports ran against this data. d for d

-data.